MicrosoftDocs/powerapps-docs/powerapps-docs/maker/troubleshooting-startup-issues.md

 ---
 # Troubleshooting startup issues for PowerApps

-This troubleshooting guide helps fix the following two common configuration problems that prevent PowerApps from starting:
+This troubleshooting topic helps fix the following two common configuration problems that prevent PowerApps from starting:

 - When you receive a “Hmmm … We couldn’t sign you in” error message and identifier that resembles the following image: